erf-model/ERF/Docs/sphinx_doc/building.rst

 CMake is often preferred by developers of ERF; CMake allows for building as well as easy testing and verification of ERF through the use of CTest which is included in CMake.

-Using CMake involves an additional configure step before using the ``make`` command and it is expected that the user has cloned the ERF repo with the ``--recursive`` option or performed ``git submodule init; git submodule update`` in the ERF repo to populate its submodules.
+Compiling with CMake involves an additional configure step before using the ``make`` command and it is expected that the user has cloned the ERF repo with the ``--recursive`` option or performed ``git submodule init; git submodule update`` in the ERF repo to populate its submodules.

-ERF provides example scripts for performing the CMake configure in the ``/path/to/ERF/Build`` directory.
+ERF provides example scripts for CMake configuration in the ``/path/to/ERF/Build`` directory.
 Once the CMake configure step is done, the ``make`` command will build the executable.

 An example CMake configure command to build ERF with MPI is listed below: